Content-Operations/Content-Operations.github.io/index.md

 -   "Consider this web page you're reading right now.
 The links, headers, and paragraph breaks are marked up with HTML.
 But Cascading Style Sheets (CSS) really define the look and feel of it: the colors, the fonts, the column widths, the placement of all the various boxes and elements.
 If you're looking at this page on a mobile device, it's CSS that makes it look right on a smaller screen."

 -   "Programming language Python is about 10 years younger than Kim Kardashian.
 In this case, age really does come before beauty.
 One is versatile, predictable and has earned growing popularity.
 The other, well, not consistently.
 Google searches for Python outstripped those for Kim Kardashian in the United States last year.
 (Though it's worth noting perhaps that she[  rallied in popularity](https://trends.google.com/trends/explore?geo=US&q=%2Fm%2F05z1_,%2Fm%2F0261x8t) with those topless Instagram pics in January.)"

 Make sure that your ledes are:

--   Engaging -- Earlier, we described a headline as an elevator pitch, a Hollywood term used by screenwriters to describe capturing the interest of a producer you meet in an elevator with just a quick sentence or two.
+-   Engaging: Earlier, we described a headline as an elevator pitch, a Hollywood term used by screenwriters to capture the interest of a producer you meet in an elevator with just a quick sentence or two.
 Sticking with that analogy, a good lede is the producer holding the elevator door and giving you a few more seconds to grab her attention.
 You want to tell her something she hasn't already heard and flesh out what you've already said with more information -- and persuade her to hear more.

--   Meaningful -- A good lede gives an accurate representation of what the entire post is about and what content a reader will find after the dek.
+-   Meaningful: A good lede gives an accurate representation of what the entire post is about and what content a reader will find after the dek.
 If it doesn't, rewrite.

 Ledes should clearly convey the newest, most interesting information in your post.\
 Do not start with background information.
 Work relevant background information into a nut graf that provides context and gives an overview of why the story is important.
 Save minor details for later in the story.
 The [inverted pyramid structure](https://owl.purdue.edu/owl/subject_specific_writing/journalism_and_journalistic_writing/the_inverted_pyramid.html) - sparked by use of the telegraph - still stands.